wrvenkat/bash_helper_scripts/README.md

 ```

 ###  safe_tilde_expansion.sh###
-  This utility tries to perform a *safe*, possilbe tilde expansion of the given string, considering it as a file path and outputs the result.
+  * This utility tries to perform a *safe*, possilbe tilde expansion of the given string, considering it as a file path and outputs the result.
 The result is the same as the input if there was no expansion performed.
 Otherwise, a tilde expanded string is output.
-  Return value?
-Sourced or invoked?
+  * This utility is designed to be sourced in to be used and not be invoked.
+This is because, invoking the script would involve providing the string to be expanded as an argument.
+This argument unless properly quoted, will result in bash trying to expand which can be dangerous and not desired.
+  * The safe_tilde_expand function,
+      * returns 0 if a tilde expansion was attempted and the `safe_file_path` contains the expanded file path.
+      * returns 1 if it was deemed that no expansion needed to be done on the input string.
   * **Arguments**
 	  * arg1 - The string to be considered for a tilde expansion.
   * **Example**